dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 The subclasses of `FileValue`, which are intended to be used directly in data, include:

-- `StillImageAbstractFileValue`: Contains metadata about a still image file, whicih cen be either `StillImageFileValue` or `StillImageExternalFileValue`.
+- `StillImageAbstractFileValue`: Contains metadata about a still image file, which can be either `StillImageFileValue` or `StillImageExternalFileValue`.

 - `MovingImageFileValue`: Contains metadata about a video file.